Blog icon

 Science and innovation will be critical in supporting Australia’s transition, which is being driven by new technologies, changing consumer preferences, and efforts to reduce greenhouse gas emissions.

-As we move towards a net zero emissions future, the four key components of the energy sector — electricity, industry, transport, and exports — are evolving rapidly.
+As we move towards a net zero emissions future, the four key components of the energy sector — electricity, gas, coal and liquid fuels — are evolving rapidly.
 In this dynamic landscape, CSIRO provides reliable, actionable, evidence-based research.

 Our approach